Store Locator

 Holi is celebrated across India, but some destinations take the festival to a whole new level.

-For a more unique twist, Barsana is famous for Lathmar Holi, a tradition where women playfully chase and “beat” men with sticks, recreating a legendary exchange between Radha and Krishna.
+For something different, Barsana is famous for Lathmar Holi, where women playfully chase and hit men with sticks, based on a story about Radha and Krishna.

 What to expect during Holi

-People of all ages, from children to the elderly, take part in the fun, playfully smearing gulal (coloured powder) on each other while shouting "Bura na mano, Holi hai!"
+People of all ages join in the fun, playfully throwing colored powder (gulal) on each other and saying, “Bura na mano, Holi hai!”
 (Don’t mind, it’s Holi!).
-The day before, Holika Dahan bonfires light up the night as people gather for prayers and storytelling, marking the triumph of good over evil.
+The night before, bonfires called Holika Dahan are lit, with people gathering for prayers and stories to celebrate the victory of good over evil.

 The music

-Many cities now host Holi music festivals, blending traditional celebrations with DJs, electronic beats, and massive crowds dancing under clouds of colour.
-Whether you’re at a temple gathering or a festival-style party, Holi’s soundtrack is guaranteed to keep you moving.
+Many cities now have Holi music festivals, mixing traditional celebrations with DJs, electronic music, and huge crowds dancing in clouds of color.
+Whether at a temple event or a big party, the music will keep you moving all day.

 The food

-But the most famous Holi drink is thandai, a cooling milk-based drink flavoured with saffron, almonds, and sometimes bhang (cannabis).
+The most famous Holi drink is thandai, a milk drink with saffron, almonds, and sometimes bhang (cannabis).
+In some places, bhang is sold legally in special shops, making it a strong and well-known part of Holi.

 Holi is an incredible experience, but a little preparation goes a long way in making sure you enjoy it to the fullest.

-• Wear white clothes—they’ll get completely stained, but that’s part of the fun.
-Opt for lightweight, cheap clothing that you don’t mind throwing away afterwards.
-Avoid wearing anything too tight, as it will be uncomfortable once wet, and choose closed-toe shoes instead of sandals to protect your feet from the mixture of colours and water on the ground.
+• Wear white clothes as that is part of the fun.
+Choose lightweight, inexpensive clothing that you will not mind throwing away afterward.
+Also wear closed-toe shoes instead of sandals to protect your feet from the wet, colorful streets.

-• The colours used during Holi are mostly harmless, but they can be tricky to wash off, especially from hair and skin.
-A great hack is to apply coconut oil or moisturiser before heading out—this creates a protective layer that helps colours wash off easily.
+• Holi colors are safe but can be tricky to clean, especially from hair and skin.
+A good trick is to rub coconut oil or moisturizer on your skin before heading out so the colours wash off more easily.

 • Sunglasses are a must, both for eye protection and to keep powder from getting in your eyes.